robertoschwald/grails-audit-logging-plugin-examples/README.md

  * cache-ehcache:1.0.5

 ## Datasource ##
- This example uses a MongoDB Database.
+ This example uses a H2 Database.

  See grails-app/conf/DataSource.groovy for config details